swpnl7/swpnl7.github.io/README.md

-# swpnl7.github.io He is a good dog
+# swapnil is a good dog
 He is a good boy